Stand up for the facts!

 In her May 26 post, Robinson expressed disbelief that even though Trump’s national win-loss record in endorsements "stands at 92-7," several of Trump’s top targets in Georgia — incumbent Gov. Brian Kemp and incumbent Secretary of State Brad Raffensperger — beat Trump-backed primary challengers.
-Kemp defeated former Sen. David Perdue, 74%-22%, while Raffensperger defeated Rep. Jody Hice, 52%-33%.
+Kemp defeated former Sen. David Perdue, 74% to 22%, while Raffensperger defeated Rep. Jody Hice, 52% to 33%.

 No credible evidence has surfaced of widespread fraud.
 And it’s wrong to say that "nobody in any election in America gets 74% of the votes."

 For instance, more than four dozen U.S. House general elections in 2020 alone produced blowouts bigger than Kemp’s over Perdue.